-To better understand the dynamics of the HRE-NYB ecosystem in the context of ongoing climate change and anthropogenic stressors, a new research project led by Dr. Yong Chen at Stony Brook University will develop and test a new ecosystem model that couples physical and biological processes to simulate the HRE-NYB ecosystem dynamics.
+To better understand the dynamics of the HRE-NYB ecosystem in the context of ongoing climate change and anthropogenic stressors, Dr. Yong Chen at Stony Brook University is leading a research project in which he and his team are developing and testing a new ecosystem model that couples physical and biological processes to simulate the HRE-NYB ecosystem dynamics.
 This approach will help identify the key drivers and stressors that regulate the HRE-NYB ecosystem processes.
 The model can be used for evaluating different management scenarios in support of EBFM and spatial planning in the studied area.